-To be a Sky Walker
+To be a

-A Native Son Marks the Path of God's Leading with an Annual Gift y grandmother and her three sisters were born on the Tvendinaga Reservation in Deseronto Ontario.
+A Native Son Marks the

+y grandmother and her three sisters were born on the Tyendinaga Reservation in Deseronto Ontario.
 The Mohawk people were traditionally hunters and fishermen that resided on both sides of the St. Lawrence River.
 The young became the iron riggers that were instrumental in building bridges and sky scrapers on both sides of the border.
 Fearless as they walked the narrow steel beams, they were nick named "The Sky Walkers."